 You might find an incredible deal on a beautiful home, only to find years later that the foundations are rotting or the house is sinking into the ground.
 A family home should be safe and long-lasting.
 Therefore it’s always a good idea to hire a professional surveyor to go over your home and check for any hidden defects before you buy.
 Even if you are planning to overhaul the walls and floors yourself, it is important to make sure that you will be doing the work within a sound framework.
 Spotting any structural problems from the outset can prevent you from making a poor purchasing decision and save you a great deal of money in the long run.

 When you finally make the leap and sign that bit of paper, you don’t want to worry that you’ve made the wrong decision.
 That’s why it’s so important to take your time finding the perfect home.
-By doing your research, sticking to a budget, and prioritising the most important factors, you will be able to find the home of your dreams, and your family will live happily ever after.
+By doing your research, sticking to a budget, and prioritizing the most important factors, you will be able to find the home of your dreams, and your family will live happily ever after.